Skip to content

 Since joining Coassemble and the SaaS startup industry in 2017, Dimity has seen it all!
 Luckily for you, she shares her excellent tips to help you ask the best interview questions to secure the perfect candidate!

-With the Great Resignation taking full swing and a struggle to find top talent in the SaaS startup world right now, what can you do to secure fantastic new employees who will flourish and grow alongside the business?
+With the Great Resignation in full swing and the current challenge of finding top talent in the SaaS startup industry, how can you secure exceptional new employees who will thrive and contribute to your company's growth?

 You know, startup Saas company Cliniko had over 5,118 applications while looking to hire four new roles.
 These roles weren't anything unusual in the job world, so what did they do to make them so desirable?